Vertigo (Wand album): Background and recording

-Recording

-Vertigo was recorded entirely at Wand's home studio, with the band self-producing the album.
-The album was developed from over 50 hours of live improvisations, which served as raw material for the band to cut, restructure, and reshape into the album's eight final tracks, and Spin journalist John Wenzel described the writing process as "semi-improvised".
-This improvisational method of songwriting marked a departure from Wand's previous studio efforts.
-Throughout the sessions, band members frequently shifted roles, embracing what has been described by the band's label as "an intuitive, strangely ego-less approach" that allowed them to venture into unfamiliar sonic territory.'
-The songs were developed from the improvised material through extensive editing and refinement.
-The recording process is described as "yield[ing] material that bristles with strange beauty and a sense of constant discovery", according to Under the Radar writer Danile Gardner.
+Vertigo was recorded entirely at guitarist Robbie Cody's Los Angeles studio, with the band self-producing the album.
+The band developed the album's eight tracks from more than 50 hours of live improvisations; this improvisational method of songwriting marked a departure from Wand's previous studio efforts.
+The songs were developed from the improvised material through the editing and rearrangement.
+Band members also took on different roles, an approach the band's label described as "an intuitive, strangely ego-less approach".

 Musical style

 Overview

 Ryan Meehan of Pitchfork has categorized Vertigo as a rock recording, with other critics noting its elements of psychedelic rock, art pop, noise, indie rock, and post-rock.
 Meehan describes Vertigo as a kind of contemporary Western, comparing it to the revisionist films of Monte Hellman and Jim Jarmusch.
 Multiple critics have noted comparisons between Vertigo and the music of Radiohead, particularly in the mood and vocal delivery of lead singer Cory Hanson, to which he is compared to Thom Yorke.
-The album also contains references to the music of the Dylan Group, Neil Young, Can (specifically their album Tago Mago), and Talk Talk.
+Criics also compared the album to the music of the Dylan Group, Neil Young, Can (specifically their album Tago Mago), and Talk Talk.

 Orchestration was incorporated during production, including horns and woodwinds, as bassist Evan Backer arranged the album's wind and string sections.
-The production emphasized atmosphere over technical display, continuing the post-rock-influenced improvisational style hinted at in their 2022 live album Spiders in the Rain.
-Hanson's high tenor vocals are featured prominently, often floating over darker instrumental textures.
-The album's production reflects a shift toward mood-driven songwriting, with the band favoring mood over moments of grandeur and a more restrained approach compared to previous releases.
-The band has described this as finding a "new gravitational center", suggesting a recalibration of their creative identity as they entered a new phase of development.
-The sound includes saturated guitars and motorik rhythms, along with additions of brass and other borrowings from jazz.
+The production continues the post-rock-influenced improvisational style hinted at in their 2022 live album Spiders in the Rain.
+Hanson's high tenor vocals are featured prominently in the album's arrangement.
+The album adopts a more restrained approach to songwriting, placing greater emphasis on mood than on expansive climaxes.
+The band has described this as finding a "new gravitational center".
+The album also incorporates saturated guitars, motorik rhythms, brass and elements of jazz.